Platform Bed vs. Box Spring: Your Buying Guide

 • A bed that doesn’t need extra accessories like a box spring or mattress foundation

 Because you can place your mattress right on top, platform beds are usually between six and 18 inches tall.
-There are three types of platform beds:

 Platform Bed Pros